-About Kwame Anthony Appiah Philosopher and writer
+About Kwame Anthony Appiah

 Kwame Anthony Appiah is Professor of Philosophy and Law at NYU.
 He was born in London but moved as an infant to Kumasi, Ghana, where he grew up.
 He took BA and PhD degrees in philosophy at Cambridge and has taught philosophy in Ghana, France, Britain, and the United States.
 He has been President of the PEN American Center and serves on the board of the York Public Library and the Public Theater.
 In 2012 he received the National Humanities Medal from President Obama.
 He has written the New York Times column The Ethicist since 2015.
 His most recent book is The Lies that Bind: Rethinking Identity.

 As a philosopher, why does storytelling matter to you?